-- 8.1 Work has been undertaken with the Leader and Cabinet to ensure that the priority outcomes reflect the priorities of the new political leadership. - 8.2 The Overview and Scrutiny Committee discussed the role of Scrutiny in relation to the Five Year Plan at its meeting on 11 January.
-The Council's Scrutiny function will challenge and track progress of the outcomes.
+- 8.1 Work has been undertaken with the Leader and Cabinet to ensure that the priority outcomes reflect the political priorities of the political leadership. - 8.2 The Cabinet considered the draft Five Year Plan at its meeting on 4th February 2019 and recommend approval to Council. - 8.2 The Council's Scrutiny function will challenge and track progress of the outcomes.